aptech/docs/docs/CR-selectdataloop.rst

 Selects only those rows for which *logical_expression* is ``TRUE``.
-Any variables referenced must already exist, either as elements of the source data set, as `extern`'s, or as the result of a previous `make`, `vector`, or `code` statement.
+Any variables referenced must already exist, either as elements of the source dataset, as `extern`'s, or as the result of a previous `make`, `vector`, or `code` statement.

 Examples